- B.A., Barnard College, Columbia University, summa cum laude, Phi Beta Kappa

 "Snobbism, Juvenilia and 'The Children's Corner:' Carrington's Contributions to S.NOB in1962," Leonora Carrington and the International Avant-Garde, eds.
 Jonathan P. Eburne and Catriona McAra (Manchester University Press, 2016).

-“Sky Projectors, Portapaks and Projection Bombing: the Rise of a Portable Projection Medium,” Journal of Film and Video, special double issue on video history, vol. 64, nos.
-1–2, spring/summer, 2012.
-79–92.
+“Sky Projectors, Portapaks and Projection Bombing: The Rise of a Portable Projection Medium,” special double issue on video history in Journal of Film and Video 64, nos.
+1–2 (Spring/Summer 2012): 79–92.